Requirements doctoral programme

-Applicants to the doctoral programme are required to hold either a Master's degree (MSc) or (a German university Diploma )and/or in exceptional cases a Bachelor's (BSc) with honours (a 4-years degree) in biology, biochemistry, bioinformatics, biophysics, biotechnology, medicine or in another related discipline.
+Applicants to the doctoral programme are required to hold either a Master's degree (MSc) or (a German university Diploma )and/or in exceptional cases a Bachelor's (BSc) with honours (4-year degree) in biology, biochemistry, bioinformatics, biophysics, biotechnology, medicine or in another related discipline.

 All courses, lectures and seminars at the LSM are held in English.
 Thus, selected candidates have to be fluent in both written and spoken English, proof of proficiency in English will be required.
 Therefore, a "Test of English as a Foreign Language" (TOEFL) or a test by the "International English Language Testing System" (IELTS) is strongly advised.

 You do not need one of these tests if: